Pelmen323/Kaiserreich_Autotests/README.md

 - missing global flags test (finds all global flags that are not set but checked)
 - missing country flags test (finds all country flags that are not set but checked)
 - missing state flags test (finds all state flags that are not set but checked)
+- cleared global flags test (finds all global flags that are not set but cleared)
+- cleared country flags test (finds all country flags that are not set but cleared)
+- cleared state flags test (finds all state flags that are not set but cleared)

 ## Pytest-Jenkins instructions: